Library Card Policy and Borrowing Rules

 Shared Borrowing Agreement

 Did you know that you can now use your Baxter Memorial Library card at several other nearby libraries?
-We have entered into a reciprocal borrowing agreement with Scarborough Public Library, South Portland Public Library, Thomas Memorial Library in Cape Elizabeth, and Walker Memorial Library in Westbrook which gives our users walk in access to their collections, and their users the same access to ours!
+We have entered into a reciprocal borrowing agreement with Auburn Public Library, Belfast Free Library, Boothbay Harbor Memorial Library, Central Maine Community College, Edythe Dyer Community Library in Hampden, Freeport Community Library, Friend Memorial Public Library in Brooklin, Husson University, Kennebunk Free Library, Ludden Memorial Library in Dixfield, McArthur Library in Biddeford, Northern Maine Community College, Norway Memorial Library, Old Town Public Library, Orono Public Library, Rice Public Library in Kittery, Saint Joseph’s College, Scarborough Public Library, South Portland Public Library, Southern Maine Community College, Thomas College, Thomas Memorial Library in Cape Elizabeth, Walker Memorial Library in Westbrook, Windham Public Library, and York Public Library which gives our users walk in access to their collections, and their users the same access to ours!
 This provides the opportunity to check out available items directly from these libraries without waiting for interlibrary loans to arrive through the delivery system!

 Having your card in hand is required, and your account must be in good standing.
 If you have questions before getting started, give us a call at 207.222.1190 or stop by the circulation desk.